VadimKlimets/Playwright_Automation_Quotes_to_Scrape/README.md

 11. Officially Supported by Microsoft

-12. No need to install third party plugins
+12. No need to install third party plugins which can dissappear or stopped to be updated

 13. Ready to use out-of-the-box for both FE and BE QA/QC/Testing with 3 major browsers engines for Desktop and Mobile resolutions and BE APIs:
 A. chromium